olajio/bulk_indexer_for_sdp_amdb/README.md

 2. Read the hostnames from `hostnames.txt`.
 3. Read the base document fields from `base_fields.json`.
 4. Construct a unique document for each hostname by combining the hostname with the base fields.
-5. Perform a bulk index operation, using each hostname as the document's `_id` in the specified Elasticsearch index.
+5. Perform a bulk index operation, using each hostname as the document's `_id` in the specified sdp_amdb index.
 6. Report on the success and failure counts of the indexed documents.

 ---

-### Need to expand the functionality or tailor it further?

-Feel free to open an issue or suggest an improvement if you have specific features in mind!